 There are currently institutional and operational barriers that divide WASH and conservation professionals.
 This causes each side to view the other with suspicion and prevents an effective exploration of mutually supportive solutions.
 There is a growing need for both sides to identify common objectives and to participate in cooperative efforts to integrate programs for WASH services with those for Conservation and environmental protection.

-To that end, on December 11, the Africa Biodiversity Collaborative Group (ABCG) will launch “Freshwater Conservation and Water, Sanitation, and Hygiene (WASH) Integration Guidelines: A Framework for Implementation in sub-Saharan Africa.”
+To that end, on December 11, the Africa Biodiversity Collaborative Group (ABCG) launched “Freshwater Conservation and Water, Sanitation, and Hygiene (WASH) Integration Guidelines: A Framework for Implementation in sub-Saharan Africa.“

 This set of guidelines aims to provide guidance to health, development, and conservation professionals in sub-Saharan Africa on how to plan, coordinate develop and achieve mutually supported WASH and freshwater conservation projects outcomes.
 The report’s principal authors are Janet Edmond and Colleen Sorto (Conservation International), Sarah Davidson (The Nature Conservancy), John Sauer (Water for People), Dennis Warner (Millennium Water Alliance), Marc Dettman (Global Environment & Technology Foundation), and Jennifer Platt (WASH Advocates) and includes contributions from professionals working across the health, development and conservation sectors.